W3+ (Waterloo Womxn + Nonbinary Wednesdays) is a community of womxn and nonbinary grad students, post-docs, staff and faculty.

 Who is W3+?

-W3+ is everyone who comes out to our events or joins our mailing list or Facebook group!
-W3+ receives core funding from the Faculty Association and Staff Association and is coordinated by a planning committee of faculty, staff, postdocs, and graduate students.
+W3+ is everyone who comes out to our events or joins our mailing list or Team!
+W3+ receives core funding from the Faculty Association and Staff Association and is coordinated by a small crew of faculty, staff, postdocs, and graduate students.

 Andrea Jonahs (English Language and Literature)

-We need new representatives to be the voice for grad students & post-docs at W3+.
+We need new representatives to be the voice for post-docs at W3+.
 We especially encourage folks with Black and Indigenous backgrounds or who identify as LGBTQIA2S+ to join.
-We are currently seeking three grad students/post-docs to join the committee.

 The group plans and manages monthly events, including bringing in guest speakers.
 Each committee member takes the lead on one or more events each year, based on their schedule and interests.
 Here’s what committee members do: